 Once the mixture is ready, the apples are placed on a baking tray.
 They are filled with the sugar and cinnamon mixture, along with butter.

-Once baked, küpsetatud õunad is served with a dollop of fresh ice cream, or covered in custard.
-Utterly delicious, and an Estonian dessert you simply have to try.
+Once baked, küpsetatud õunad is served with a dollop of fresh ice cream or covered in custard.
+Utterly delicious, and a dessert you simply have to try.

 There we have it.
 A whirlwind tour of Estonia’s culinary delights, with plenty of ‘oohs’ and ‘mmms’ along the way.